brookcs3/pleco-xa/README.md

 ## Building and Publishing

-Run `npm install` to install dependencies, then `npm run build` to produce the compiled files in `dist/`.
-During publishing the `prepublishOnly` script will automatically run the build step.
+Run `npm install` to install dependencies, then `npm run build` to produce the compiled files in `dist/` before running `npm publish`.

 ```bash
 npm install